 So, despite the fact that it was a difficult start, we were able to establish some fundamental processes and infrastructure in a few years.
-Exports will not be a viable approach unless you first dominate the domestic market said, Dr.Rajashekar Reddy, Founder & MD, 24 Mantra.
+Exports will not be viable unless you first dominate the domestic market, said Dr.Rajashekar Reddy, Founder & MD, 24 Mantra.

 Now, 24Mantra millet products are exported to international markets and have taken the space on the shelf of retail stores.
 The demand for organic millet products is increasing day by day.

 Manna Foods: There is a range of millet products in the brand name Manna.
 It has not only done well in the domestic market as well as in the international markets.
 The millet products are exported to countries like United Arab Emirates, Singapore, and many more.

 Authentic Tools for Millet Export from India: